5ynthaire/5YN-AdvisoryOnlyLLMInteraction-Mode/README.md

-# Mode B: Advisory-Only AI Interaction for High-Agency users—Framework & Prompt
+# Mode B: Advisory-Only AI Interaction for High-Agency Users—Framework & Prompt

 ## Overview

-Prompt calibrates LLM responses to suit power users prioritzing rigourous analysis over their tendency toward immediate resolution, catering to the needs of 'LLM as magic tool' low agency users.
+This framework and prompt calibrate LLM responses for high-agency users who prioritize rigorous analysis and executive control, countering the default tendency toward immediate, ungrounded solutions that serves lower-agency 'LLM as magic tool' workflows.
 The framework proposes an alternative **Mode B** of human-AI interactions, inspired by real-world client engagement dynamics in consulting, where the client(user) retains executive authority while consultant(LLM) acts in strictly in advisory role, requiring sign-offs for additional work.

 ## About